-Numeracy (Units 1 and 2 only running in 2023)
+NUMERACY

 Numeracy Units 1 and 2

 In Units 1 and 2 students develop and enhance their numeracy practices to make sense of their personal, public and vocational lives.
 Students develop mathematical skills with consideration of their local, community, national and global environments and contexts and an awareness and use of appropriate technologies.
 These units provide students with the fundamental mathematical knowledge, skills, understandings and dispositions to solve problems in real contexts for a range of workplace, personal, further learning and community settings relevant to contemporary society.

 Areas of Study

 The areas of study cover a range of different mathematical knowledge and skills that are expected to be used and applied across the three outcomes.
 There are eight areas of study:

 - Area of study 1: Number

-- Area of study 2: Data
+- · Area of study 2: Data

-- Area of study 3: Dimension and direction
+- · Area of study 3: Dimension and direction

 - Area of study 4: Shape

 - Area of study 5: Quantity and measures

-- · Area of study 6: Relationships
+- Area of study 6: Relationships

-- Area of study 7: Uncertainty
+- · Area of study 7: Uncertainty

 - Area of study 8: Systematics